Contribute to Tlayudona's Relief Fund and help us stay afloat through this unprecedented time.

 Hands in Clay

-Let´s learn about this ancestral practice and beautiful art form, followed by a chance to feel the earth between our fingers.
+Let´s learn about this ancestral practice, followed by a chance to feel the earth between our fingers.

 Hand-dye with natural pigments and weave your own creation in Teotitlan using a Mayan technique.